pedrojunqueira/da-100/README.md

 [Azure Docs](https://docs.microsoft.com/en-gb/learn/modules/create-dashboards-power-bi/)

 - Dashboards can pin visuals from various reports and dashboards
-- Dashboards can contain visuals from different datasrts
+- Dashboards can contain visuals from different datasets
 - Dashboards are only available in the Power BI service
 - Dashboards do not have filters like reports do
 - Dashboards can only be a single page